roax47/LinearEq/README.md

 # LinearEq
-4th | Application that solves given linear equations using Jacobi, Gauss-Seidl and LU methods
+4th | Application that solves given system of linear equations using Jacobi, Gauss-Seidl and LU methods